Over 100 killed in bloody Ecuador prison massacre - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Reporting contributed by CNN’s Abel Alvarado and Sharif Paget in Atlanta, Ally Barnard in Hong Kong, and Ana Maria Canizares in Quito, Ecuador.
+Reporting contributed by CNN’s Abel Alvarado, Radina Gigova, Sharif Paget in Atlanta, Ally Barnard in Hong Kong, and Ana Maria Canizares in Quito, Ecuador.

 Comments